 As a system?
-Third-person: they/them/theirs/themselves; first-person: we/us/ours/ourselves; we prefer ‘yourselves’ in the second person.
-You can call us ‘(the) Plures’ or ‘Plures House’ when referring to us as a whole.
-Don’t use our non-plural name if everyone in a group knows we’re plural.
-We use plural grammatical constructions: ‘Plures have lots of homework’, etc. We refer to ourselves as ‘people’ or ‘system members’; don’t call us ‘alters’, ‘personalities’, ‘ego states’, ‘parts’, ‘fragments’, ‘personas’ or anything like that.
+Third-person: they/them/theirs/themselves; first-person: we/us/ours/ourselves.
+As a group, call us Plures.
+We use plural grammatical constructions: ‘Plures are busy’, etc. We refer to ourselves as ‘people’ or ‘system members’; don’t call us ‘alters’, ‘personalities’, ‘ego states’, ‘parts’, ‘fragments’, ‘personas’ or anything like that.
 Individuals have their own pronoun preferences; ask them what they prefer if you’re not sure.

 How big is your system?

 Technically, infinite; in practice, there are about five of us who come out regularly.